 104. Three eyes or three legs?

-105. Walk backwards or dress back to front?
+105. Walk backward or dress back to front?

 106. Practical jokes or clever jokes?